tfornal/co_monitor/README.md

 # The C/O monitor code for comprehensive data analysis

 The code was created to perform various calculations of potential C/O monitor signals and validate experimental data of the Lyman-alpha lines measurement of hydrogen like ions of B, C, N and O. The code calculates only the line intensities of the given transitions but does not calculate the background radiation (at least not for now).
+It includes all the obstacles such as W7-X Port, ECRH shields, collimators, curvatures of dispersive elements and position od detectors.

 TBC